Clarkson-Applied-Data-Science/Habibis_ML_Final/README.md

 Cluster 3:
    Validation Mean R2 Linear Regression = 0.890
    Validation Mean R2 Random Forest = 0.983

+* Interpretation *
+The results show that the random forest model performs consistently well across all three clusters, with validation mean R2 values ranging from 0.981 to 0.983.
+The linear regression model performs relatively well for clusters 1 and 2, with validation mean R2 values of 0.546 and 0.671, respectively.
+However, for cluster 3, the linear regression model performs significantly better, with a validation mean R2 of 0.890.
+For the test set, the random forest model again performs consistently well, with a mean R2 of 0.982.
+The linear regression model also performs relatively well, with a mean R2 of 0.697.

+ * Note: As the data was fairly large, Svm technique was too time-consuming to run, it was excluded from the analysis as it and commented out in the code.

 <a name="te"></a>
 # 5. Accuracy of model for the test data: